Sustainability

 Safe driving awareness activities

 DAIICHIKOSHO uses a range of methods to improve driving safety and awareness.
-Information related to all accidents in the Group is managed centrally and used as case studies in a monthly report to increase awareness about car and traffic accidents.
+Information related to all accidents in the Group is managed centrally and used as case studies six times a year report to increase awareness about car and traffic accidents.
 We also publish a quarterly safe driving newsletter and hold seminars on safe driving twice a year.
 Training materials handed out at the seminar include examples and images of actual accidents that occurred in the Group.

 Dashboard cameras